CentralFloridaAttorney/dataspoon/README.md

 ````

-dbtool allows you to create and use MySQL databases in Python with simple get and put commands.
+DBTool allows you to create and use MySQL databases in Python with simple get and put commands.
 ````
     def put(self, _link_key, _key_value=None, _value=None):
         # returns row_number of _link_key